Dowell-Lab/srworkshop/day02/worksheets/day2_worksheet.md

 ## Part 3 Challenge: Write a Script to copy fastq files

 One of the reasons that we have taught you how to use `vim` is because we use `vim` to write a script.
 A script is a series of commands that the shell can execute sequentially.
 So, rather than typing commands directly into the command line interface, we can create a text document that has the ability to be submitted.
 There will be more on this tomorrow but here is an introduction.
 To indicate something is a bash shell script the `#!/bin/bash` .
 On subsequent lines, you can write commands that are executable by the bash shell.
-However, recall that there is

-To submit a bash script, you will need to exit out of the script, and on the command line interface use the `bash` command
+To submit a bash script, you will need to exit out of the script, and on the command line interface use the `bash` command.

 *Goal*: Learn how to take a series of steps like you ran before and combine them into a single script that you can run for reproducbility.